-About Bloomdew
+About bloomdew

-I have always belonged to bodies of water: the sea, the rivers, the waterfalls; the rain and the thunderstorms; the mist, and especially the little drops of dew.
-The idea has to do with water as a sacred conduit.
-Water holds frequency.
-Water changes structure.
-Water can be infused with energy - imprinted with the memory of plants and flowers, and for the more clinically minded, of course it can act as a menstruum and be straight up infused with vitamins, minerals, and various plant constituents in medicine making (tisanes, glycerites, hydrosols, and ritual baths).
-A long time ago, alchemists believed that the morning dew collected from plants like lady’s mantle — which so lovingly holds the dew on the very edge of the soft scalloped teeth of her leaves —contained magical properties, the very essence of the plant.
-This kind of magic in medicine has always fascinated me.
+A long time ago, alchemists believed that the morning dew collected from plants like lady’s mantle, which so lovingly holds dew drops on the very edge of her soft scalloped leaves, contained magical properties, the very essence of the plant.
+This kind of magic in plant medicine has always fascinated me — the way the water droplets sit upon the leaves and petals.
 And of course, we are all made of something like 75% water.
 Water has the power to hydrate us and cleanse us.
-When we infuse water with the energy of plants, we invite that water as a sacred conduit to change us and to heal us on a cellular level, and to connect us back into the system of sacred elements of the earth.
+When we infuse water with the energy of plants, we invite that water as a sacred conduit to heal us on a cellular level and to connect us back into the system of sacred elements of the earth.

 Tending-to with plant medicine

-My belief is that healing comes from deepening our connections: to ourselves, to the earth, to our community, to each other.
-My practice focuses on somatic herbalism, or working with plant medicine to become fully embodied.
-Once we are able to drop into our bodies, there is work to be done.
-Maybe it involves healing trauma (your own or something generational), releasing emotions held in the body, or simply learning ways to tend to yourself with plant medicine.
-There are countless medicinal plant preparations that may be utilized alongside your healing work.
-As you shed layers and remember your self, you may find your heart guiding you.
 At its core, my practice has always been rooted in heart-centeredness.
-That’s what taught me how to heal (I used to make many syrups for the heart with hawthorn berries, schisandra, rose petals, and linden).
-Western medicine focuses so much on the clinical, on science, and on “proof” that we have forgotten how to feel the truth with our hearts.
+That’s what taught me how to heal.
+Western medicine focuses so much on the clinical, on the science, and on “proof” that we have forgotten how to feel the truth with our hearts.
 This missing key unlocks the door to a truly holistic healing approach that fully integrates mind/body/spirit.
 How easily we forget these three entities are all contained as one within your being!
-Working with plants has been the most profound way to quiet the mind, drop into the body, connect with spirit, and access that higher level of healing.
+Working with plants helps to quiet the mind, drop into the body, connect with spirit, and access that higher level of healing.

 Over the years I have found countless ways to incorporate plant medicine into my every day life.
 I am fond of the idea that “medicine” takes many forms.
-It can be as simple as a vase full of freshly cut flowers or a house plant.
+Of course I take my elderberry and echinacea at the first sign of a cold.
+I make myself mineral rich tea infusions to support my nervous system.
+I carry bitters around with me everywhere I go.
+But working with plant medicine can be as simple as a vase full of freshly cut flowers or a house plant.
 Maybe it evolves into growing your own medicinal herb garden and making tinctures, tea blends, salves, and flower essences.
 I love creating herbal cakes and confections, drawing and painting plants and flowers, journaling about my experience sitting with a plant, and experimenting with plant-based dyes.
-“Herbalism” as a word cannot contain the ways I have woven plant medicine into my life, but it has served as the gateway into creating a multifaceted practice that has invited healing at its deepest, most gentle level.
-Some sayings do exist about the strength it takes to be gentle in a world that demands so much of us.
+“Herbalism” as a word cannot contain the ways I have woven plant medicine into my life, but it has served as the gateway into creating a multifaceted practice that has invited healing at its most profound and gentle level.

 Robin Rose Bennet